cslab-ntua/sparsex/README.txt

 This package is a proof-of-concept release of the Compressed Sparse eXtended format for sparse matrices.
-This format seeks to minimize the memory footprint of the column index array of the typical Compressed Sparse Row (CSR) format by exploiting dense patterns inside the sparse matrix.
-Instead of storing a single index for every nonzero element of the sparse matrix, CSX stores a short description for each pattern found in the matrix (and selected for encoding).
+This format seeks to minimize the memory footprint of the column index array of the typical Compressed Sparse Row (CSR) format by exploiting dense substructures inside the sparse matrix.
+Instead of storing a single index for every nonzero element of the sparse matrix, CSX stores a short description for each substructure found in the matrix (and selected for encoding).
 This technique can save significant amount of main memory storage and minimize the bandwidth requirements of the Sparse Matrix-Vector Multiplication (SpMV) kernel.
 Finally, the CSX format employes runtime code generation (using